Sedlacek-Solutions/SwiftUI-Ratings/README.md

 ## Overview

-RatingsKit makes it easy to add a ratings and review system to your application.
+SwiftUI-Ratings makes it easy to add a ratings and review system to your application.
 It offers a complete UI for displaying app ratings and reviews, and provides a streamlined way for users to submit their ratings to the App Store.

 ## Features